pashupati98/PCCLP/README.md

 So, whenever we have sufficient amount of data and we need to extract some valuable information from that or need to make some prediction, we can use appropriate machine learning algorithm.
 <br/><br/>

 **Disclaimer**<br/>This is the very initial documentation of the project which involves little information (which is open source) about it in order to keep things confidential.
-Neither codes nor any result is made available for the same<br/>For more details please write to : pgupta4@ch.iitr.ac.in
+Neither codes nor any result is made available for the same reason.<br/>For more details please write to : pgupta4@ch.iitr.ac.in
 <br/><br/>

 # Problem Statement